scalaz/scalaz/example/src/main/tut/typeclass/Debug.md

 # Debug

 `Debug` presents a safe and explicit alternative to `Object.toString`.
-By providing instances of this scalaz.data.typeclass, a type explicitly defines that it can be converted into human-readable output.
+By providing instances of this typeclass, a type explicitly defines that it can be converted into human-readable output.

 **Typical imports**